tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 They are **tools designed for different constraints**.

 - Equity excels when time is not a binding variable and risk is scaled through position sizing
-- Long-dated bull call spreads excel when capital efficiency and defined risk matter, and when time risk must be managed rather than ignored
+- Long-dated Bull Call Spread's excel when capital efficiency and defined risk matter, and when time risk must be managed rather than ignored

+> Equity trades also carry the risk of significantly larger losses in the event of an opening gap well below the defined stop-loss level.
+{: .prompt-warning }

 For this $TGT setup:
 - The thesis does not change